75+ Incredible Cryptocurrency Statistics (2023)

 Bitcoin’s current all-time high price is $69,044.77 (CoinGecko)

-Traders can live-track crypto markets on sites like CoinGecko, which gets 135K searches every month.
+Traders can live-track crypto markets on sites like CoinGecko, which gets over 350K searches every month.

 Cryptocurrencies are banned in 42 countries (Investopedia)